Naif-Ganadily/FinetuningLLMs-DeepLearningAI/README.md

   - **Readme.md:** Documentation on the project's purpose, my approach, challenges faced, and insights gained.

 ### 🎉 Gratitude
-I want to express my gratitude to Lamini, Sharon Zhou, and the broader community of educators and learners.
+I want to express my gratitude to DeepLearning.ai and Lamini, Sharon Zhou, and the broader community of educators and learners.
 This journey into the nuances of finetuning LLMs has been incredibly rewarding, and I'm excited to share my learnings with all of you.

 For anyone interested in embarking on this learning journey, I encourage you to explore [Lamini's course page](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/)